 Papa Pals have full control over scheduling, so you’ll always get school holidays off.
 The job offers all the flexibility parents need, plus the option to add more hours when you want.

 Hourly pay, mileage and bonuses

-The Papa Pal hourly rate varies by location.
-Base pay is between $13 and $16 an hour.
+Papa pays you an hourly rate, which varies by location.
 You can also earn bonuses.
-When bonuses apply, you can earn $20 to $25 an hour.
-Papa also pays for your commute mileage to and from visits.
+When bonuses apply, you can earn $20 an hour or more.
+Papa also pays for mileage when you offer car rides.
 Papa pays you within 2 business days of completing a visit.

 Types of visits